InovacaoMediaBrasil/.github/profile/README.md

 >
 > Managed by [@GuiBranco](https://github.com/guibranco)
 >
-> I worked at this company between 2011 and 2018 and as a freelancer between 2019 and 2021.
+> I was an employee of this company from 2011 to 2018 and worked as a freelancer after that until the year 2021.
+> As there was no other developer in the company, I keep custody of this code for legacy.